igniterealtime/community-plugins/ofmeet/readme.md

 ### Optional component: Openfire Meetings Chrome Extension

-To enable screen sharing, remote desktop control, co-browsing and application sharing, your users will have to install the [Openfire Meetings Chrome Extension](https://chrome.google.com/webstore/detail/openfire-meetings-chrome/fohfnhgabmicpkjcpjpjongpijcffaba?hl=en-GB) in their browser.
+To enable url sharing, screen sharing, remote desktop control, co-browsing and application sharing, your users will have to install the [Openfire Meetings Chrome Extension](https://chrome.google.com/webstore/detail/openfire-meetings-chrome/fohfnhgabmicpkjcpjpjongpijcffaba?hl=en-GB) in their browser.